widcardw/vitepress-plugin-callout/README.md

 > [!tip] Callout without body
 ```

+All of the callout blocks are *expanded* by default, except the _example_ block.
+However, you can change it mannually.
 If you want to fold the block by default, you can write `open` or `closed` in the options.

 ```markdown